 - Students must currently be enrolled in a Massapequa High School or Ames credit bearing music course. - Students in Grades 10-12 must have performed a NYSSMA Solo from the previous year on level 5 or 6 with a numerical grade of 90 points or higher.
-Students in Grade 9 must have performed a NYSSMA Solo Level 4 (26 pts or higher) OR have met the above criteria. - Students must achieve a 90 average or higher in their previous year's music classes. - Students must achieve a report card average of 85 or higher. - Students must demonstrate leadership, service and character. - Students must have an endorsement of a current Massapequa school music teacher. - Members must complete a set number of performance and service hours each year to maintain eligibility.
+Students in Grade 9 must have performed a NYSSMA Solo Level 4 (score of 28) OR have met the above criteria. - Students must achieve a 90 average or higher in their previous year's music classes. - Students must achieve a report card average of 85 or higher. - Students must demonstrate leadership, service and character. - Students must have an endorsement of a current Massapequa school music teacher. - Members must complete a set number of performance and service hours each year to maintain eligibility.

-Please note that Berner Tri-M members must re-apply to be considered for Tri-M membership at the High School level.
+Any Ames student wishing to be considered for Tri-M membership at the High School level must submit an application.